ooni/probe/README.rst

 Unix systems (with pip)
 -----------------------

-Make sure you have installed the following depedencies:
+Make sure you have installed the following dependencies:

   * build-essential
   * python (>=2.7)